Harrison, New Jersey: Harrison Waterfront Development Plan

 The Harrison Waterfront Redevelopment Plan invited developers to submit plans that capitalize on the presence of the Harrison PATH Station and the Passaic River within a 275 acre area that covers 35% of the whole town.
 The Plan seeks to unite the developers' proposals with a design theme that includes motifs from Harrison's industrial, cultural, and environmental history as a means of fostering a new identity for Harrison that provides a variety of mixed-use, transit-oriented, pedestrian-scale development that will make Harrison a regional destination.

 Sports Illustrated Stadium

 Exterior of Red Bull Arena in 2010.
 Now known as Sports Illustrated Stadium.

 Harrison is the location of Sports Illustrated Stadium, home of the New York Red Bulls of Major League Soccer and Gotham FC of the National Women's Soccer League.
 After years of construction delays, the stadium opened on March 20, 2010, with an exhibition game against the Brazilian club Santos FC.
+In 2011, it hosted the 2011 MLS All-Star Game.
 The soccer-specific stadium (SSS) was constructed at a cost of $200 million and has a capacity of approximately 25,000, with a natural grass field, featuring a full wavy translucent European-style roof that covers all of the seats in the stadium but not the field.
 The stadium sits alongside the Passaic River with a view of the New York and Newark skyline, and is accessible via public transportation at the PATH train station in Harrison.

+Harrison has a long history and reputation as a soccer cultural hotbed centered around the famed Harrison Soccer Courts.
+The West Hudson County area has been called the "Cradle of American Soccer" and home to historic teams such as Clark O.N.T., West Hudson A.A. and the Kearny Scots dating back to the late 19th and early 20th century.
+On November 28, 1885, the neighboring town of Kearny hosted the first international soccer match held outside of the United Kingdom between the United States and Canada at Clark Field in the neighborhood that is now East Newark.
+Harrison Park was located a few blocks northwest of the site of Sports Illustrated Stadium and was the home field of West Hudson A.A.
+It hosted the American Cup final in 1920 and 1921 and the U.S. Open Cup final in 1918 and 1923.